stemgene/Breast-Cancer-XRay-Classification/README.md

 ## Main Features

-1. Manually build a Vision Transformer (ViT).
+1. Data Preprocessing
-2. Crop images by `cv2.connectedComponentsWithStats` to highlight the effective parts, as the effective part in the original data occupies less than half.
+   * Crop images by `cv2.connectedComponentsWithStats` to highlight the effective parts, as the effective part in the original data occupies less than half.
+   * Use `Parallel` to process images concurrently.
+2. Model Selection
+   * Manually build a Vision Transformer (ViT).
+3. Fine Tuning Hyperparameters
-3. Provide two ways (PyTorch TensorBoard and Weights & Biases) to monitor training and validation.
+   * Provide two ways (PyTorch TensorBoard and Weights & Biases) to monitor training and validation.
-4. Use `Parallel` to process images concurrently.

 ## Results